Aliases for SIAH1 Gene

 This gene encodes a protein that is a member of the seven in absentia homolog (SIAH) family.
 The protein is an E3 ligase and is involved in ubiquitination and proteasome-mediated degradation of specific proteins.
 The activity of this ubiquitin ligase has been implicated in the development of certain forms of Parkinson's disease, the regulation of the cellular response to hypoxia and induction of apoptosis.
 Alternative splicing results in several additional transcript variants, some encoding different isoforms and others that have not been fully characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SIAH1 Gene

 SIAH1 (Siah E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
 Diseases associated with SIAH1 include Parkinson Disease, Late-Onset.
-Among its related pathways are Transport to the Golgi and subsequent modification and p53 signaling pathway.
+Among its related pathways are Immune System and Wnt Signaling Pathway and Pluripotency.
 GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is SIAH2.

 UniProtKB/Swiss-Prot for SIAH1 Gene